-If you have an accident, experience a theft, or have another loss that is covered under your policy, you can file a claim and receive a payment covering the loss.
+If you have an accident, experience a theft, or have another loss that is covered under your policy, you can file a boat insurance claim and receive a payment covering the loss.

 - If you were at fault, your boat liability insurance would cover the damage up to the limits of the policy.

 - If the other boater was at fault, their coverage would pay for your damage, up to the limits of their policy.